 Abstract :

 The resurgent interest in understanding the organization of neural circuits at the nanometer scale has prompted the development of computer-assisted tools to facilitate reconstruction and analysis of the complex images generated .
-We have used serial section transmission electron microscopy ( ssTEM ) to image at <1 nm resolution 100’s of serial sections each ~50 nm thin.
+We have used serial section transmission electron microscopy ( ssTEM ) to image four volumes at <1 nm resolution across 100’s of serial sections each ~50 nm thin.
 We digitally downsized the images to ~2 nm resolution and used RECONSTRUCT TM to trace manually all of the axons, dendrites, and glial processes in three volumes of adult hippocampal neuropil located in the middle of s. radiatum .
 The images containing the reconstructed volumes comprise (_____ m 3 ; ______ m 3 ; ______ m 3 ; and _____ m 3 , respectively).
 The densely reconstructed sub volumes include: a cube surrounding a large dendritic spine (volume 1 = 8 m 3 ); a cylinder of 4 m diameter by _____ length surrounding ~3.35 m segment of a CA1 oblique dendritic branch for a total volume 2 = 44 m 3 ); and a box of 6 X 6 X_____ m surrounding ~3.55 m segment length of a CA1 apical dendrite (volume 3 = 183.6 m 3 ).
 The locations of synaptic contacts were also identified in these reconstructed volumes.
 All of the original unaligned ssTEM images, the manually aligned images, and the manual traces are available for download at _______.
 The fourth volume of ____ images (_____ m 3 ), with traces encompassing _______ dendrites is also provided from a similar location in postnatal day 21 hippocampus and contains sparse but complete reconstructions of individual dendrites and synapses .
 The manually reconstructed volumes can serve as training volumes for developing and testing automatic segmentation tools.
 The image and reconstruction data in these volumes is dense and may also serve to investigate numerous additional properties such as: the relative volume occupancies of different objects, the degree of local connectivity, dimensions of a variety of spines and synapses, whether glial processes are present at specific locations, and dimensions and locations of intracellular organelles that comprise these structures.
 While manual reconstructions serve as ‘gold’ standards for identifying and following structures accurately through serial section, the specific placement of the traces is somewhat subjective, especially where membranes are obliquely sectioned.
 Furthermore, manual traces are subject to variations in hand movements that might accidently obscure objects, especially extracellular space.
 Hence, these volumes provide excellent images for testing computer assisted tools and good traces for identifying objects .
 Enhanced computer-assisted segmentation should aim to generate more objectively reliable reconstructions.

 Methods